janogarcia/bentocss/README.md

 ### Todo

-> Features thar are pending to be implemented.
+> Features that are pending to be implemented.

-- **License**.
-Choose one and add it to repo.
 - **Contributing**.
 Adopt semver and gitflow as described on [UIkit REAMDE.md](https://github.com/uikit/uikit/blob/de26176a504661a2cddb859f8b1c2c2a992fe914/README.md).
 - **Docs**.
 Markdown.